 As of April 24, 2015, additional classes of CREF Accounts are available with different eligibility requirements.
 Please visit the account’s prospectus at tiaa-cref.org for more information.

 Beginning July 16, 2009, part or all of the 12b-1 distribution expenses and/or administrative expenses attributable to the CREF Money Market Account are being voluntarily waived.
 Without these waivers, the 7-day current and effective annualized yields and total returns would have been lower.
 These waivers may be discontinued at any time without notice.
 Amounts waived on or after October 1, 2010 are subject to possible recovery by TIAA under certain conditions.

-TIAA-CREF Individual & Institutional Services, LLC and Teachers Personal Investors Services, Inc., members FINRA, distribute securities products.
-Annuity contracts and certificates are issued by Teachers Insurance and Annuity Association (TIAA) and College Retirement Equities Fund (CREF), New York, NY.
+TIAA-CREF Individual & Institutional Services, LLC, Teachers Personal Investors Services, Inc., and Nuveen Securities, LLC, Members FINRA and SIPC, distribute securities products.
+Annuity contracts and certificates are issued by Teachers Insurance and Annuity Association of America (TIAA) and College Retirement Equities Fund (CREF), New York, NY.
 Investment products, insurance and annuity products: are not FDIC insured, are not bank guaranteed, are not deposits, are not insured by any federal government agency, are not a condition to any banking service or activity, and may lose value.